berlinplan/berlinplan.github.io/readme.md

 train your brain in different topics, ask unprepared individuals on the street controversial questions, conduct cast interviews and debates, edit/cut videos as desired, aim for viral fame on platforms like YouTube, TikTok, and Instagram, polarize society, and make money with the intention of **reducing inequality**?

+#### Why Döner-Kebab-Sellers are Killers?

+Doner-killer: If a person's family in xxxistan is tragically lost due to a military force's mistaken actions, who can be held accountable?
+Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab-seller who supplied food to the tool company workers?

+Youtube-killer: When a psychopathic system imposes sanctions on a country and companies like Google, including YouTube, comply, how accountable should a peace-loving YouTube video creator be for their contribution to global inequality?

+**Only with (Over)society's approval does high-tech become morally justifiable; otherwise, how does one differentiate between inequality-generating hi-tech and development founded on slavery?**

 ## How to stop the Islamization of Europe?